offbynull/learn/Math/input/input.md

 Common denominator
 ```

-Conceptually, you can think of `{bm} fraction less than` as comparing two fractions with similar sized parts to see which has less parts.
+Conceptually, you can think of `{bm} fraction less than/(fraction number less than|fraction less than)/i` as comparing two fractions with similar sized parts to see which has less parts.
 That is, as long as the number of parts used to represent a whole (denominator) is the same between both fractions, testing to see which fraction is less is simply testing to see which has less individual parts (numerators).

 For example, the denominator for the fractions `{kt} \frac{1}{4}` and `{kt} \frac{2}{4}` is 4.
 Since the fractions have a common denominator, you can test to see which is less by applying integer less than to the numerators...